Upstart producer Open Road takes Oscar's top gold

-LOS ANGELES (Reuters) - Open Road Films, a small movie producer founded by two theater chains just five years ago, upstaged Hollywood’s big studios on Sunday by winning the coveted best picture award and a likely sales boost for its Catholic Church scandal drama “Spotlight”.
+LOS ANGELES, Feb 28 (Reuters) - Open Road Films, a small movie producer founded by two theater chains just five years ago, upstaged Hollywood’s big studios on Sunday by winning the coveted best picture award and a likely sales boost for its Catholic Church scandal drama “Spotlight.”

 The most-honored film was “Mad Max: Fury Road” from Time Warner Inc’s Warner Bros., which took home six Oscars in technical categories.